A conduct disorder involves a repetitive pattern of behavior that violates the basic rights of others.

 In general, children with a conduct disorder are selfish, do not relate well to others, and lack an appropriate sense of guilt.
 They are insensitive to the feelings and well-being of others.
 They tend to misperceive the behavior of others as threatening and react aggressively.
 They may engage in bullying, threatening, and frequent fights and may be cruel to animals.
 Some children damage property, especially by setting fires.
 They may lie or steal.

 The disorder affects boys and girls differently.
 Girls are less likely to be physically aggressive.
 Instead, girls typically run away, lie, abuse substances, and sometimes engage in prostitution.
 Boys tend to fight, steal, and vandalize.

-About half the children stop the inappropriate behaviors by adulthood.
+About two thirds of the children stop the inappropriate behaviors by adulthood.
 The younger a child is when conduct disorder begins, the more likely the behavior is to continue.
-If the behavior continues into adulthood, people often encounter legal trouble, chronically violate the rights of others, and are often diagnosed with antisocial personality disorder (see see Antisocial personality disorder).
+If the behavior continues into adulthood, people often encounter legal trouble, chronically violate the rights of others, and are often diagnosed with antisocial personality disorder (see Antisocial personality disorder).
 Some of these adults develop mood, anxiety, or other mental health disorders.

 Doctors base the diagnosis on the child’s behavior.
 The symptoms or behavior must be troubling enough to impair functioning in relationships, at school, or at work.

 The social environment is also considered.
 If misconduct develops as an adaptation to a very stressful environment (such as a war-torn area or area of civil unrest), it is not considered a conduct disorder.

 Treatment is very difficult because children with conduct disorder rarely perceive anything wrong with their behavior.
 Thus, scolding them and urging them to behave better do not help and should be avoided.
 Often, the most successful treatment is to separate children from the troubled environment and to provide a strictly structured setting, as in a mental health or a juvenile justice facility.